koonopek/eth-merkle-proofs/README.md

 # eth-state-proofs

 ## Rationale
 This library enable you to generate and verify [ETH merkle proofs](https://eips.ethereum.org/EIPS/eip-1186), based on given *trusted* blockHash.

 There exits three type of proofs:
-* `HeaderProof` which enable you to proof that given block header consist of some values
+* `HeaderProof` which enable you to proof that given `block header` consist of given values, this is trival but enable later proofs
 * `AccounProof` which enable you to proof that given `address` and at `blockNumber` => has some value of `nonce,balance,storageHash,codeHash`
 * `StorageSlotProof` which enable you to proof that given `address` and at `memorySlot` and at `blockNumber` => has some `value` or does not at all.